awsdocs/amazon-dynamodb-developer-guide/doc_source/Programming.Errors.md

 **ResourceNotFoundException **
 Message: *Requested resource not found\.*
-Example: Table that is being requested does not exist, or is too early in the `CREATING` state\.
+Example: The table that is being requested does not exist, or is too early in the `CREATING` state\.
 OK to retry?
 No

 **ThrottlingException**